-Slough CCG have been approved to enter into primary care joint co-commissioning arrangements with NHS England.
+Slough CCG have been approved to enter into primary care delegated commissioning arrangements with NHS England.

-This means that CCGs will have more say in local decisions, jointly with NHS England, about how primary care services are commissioned for their local populations.
+This means that CCGs will be making local decisions about how primary care services are commissioned for their local populations.

 Whilst there are similarities in healthcare needs across the country, each area has different challenges and needs within it.
-CCGs have a good knowledge of their local populations needs through their involvement with Health and Wellbeing Boards, local practices and patient and public engagement.
+CCGs have a good knowledge of their local populations needs through their involvement with Health and Wellbeing Boards, local practices and patient and public engagement insights.

-Sharing this responsibility with NHS England will mean that the needs of the local population will be taken into account and any engagement of people within the local area is linked to co-commissioning ensuring patients, communities and clinicians have more involvement in determining their local health care services for the future.
+Taking on more of this responsibility from NHS England will mean that the needs of the local population will be taken into account and any engagement of people within the local area is linked commissioning ensuring patients, communities and clinicians have more involvement in determining their local health care services for the future.

 For more information on the Primary Care Commissioning Committee Meetings in Common, click here.

 To read how delegated commissioning fits with our Primary Care Strategy and Sustainability and Transformation Plan, please click here.

 To read about how other CCGs have benefited from delegated commissioning, please visit the NHS England website.